vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 ### Breakpoint conditionals

-The breakpoint and conditional values return a `boolean` that is derrived from the current viewport size.
+The breakpoint and conditional values return a `boolean` that is derived from the current viewport size.
 Additionally, the breakpoint service mimics the [Vuetify Grid](/components/grids) naming conventions and has access to properties such as `xlOnly`, `xsOnly`, `mdAndDown`, and others.
 In the following example we change the minimum height of `v-sheet` to **300** when on the _extra small_ breakpoint and only show rounded corners on extra small screens:

 ```html
 <!-- Vue Component -->